agramonte/IwGameAds/README.md

 Current status:
 Working on Marmalade: 6.3.1

-Tested Ad Networks: MMedia, Inner-Active.
+Tested Ad Networks: MMedia, Inner-Active, InMobi.

 I have been using the Pocketters Limited iwgameads-sdk for a while now.
 I tend to upgrade my Marmalade sdk as soon as the new version comes out (or as soon as I can).
 As of version 6.2.x of Marmalade due to the changes to the 2D engine, working with iwgameads-sdk required declaring a directive in the MBK to use the non-float methods.